 Be aware that Kiva operates in US dollars so while you should be repaid your loan, you might end up with more or less depending on currency movements.

-There’s also the risk of default—Kiva doesn’t guarantee that your loans will be repaid.
-You also don’t earn any interest on the loan, but that’s not the point.
+There is also the risk of default—Kiva does not guarantee that your loans will be repaid.
+You also do not earn any interest on the loan but that is not the point.

-Some creative thinking about your upcoming spending should yield plenty of ideas of ways to hit the minimum spend on your credit card, without spending money you otherwise wouldn’t.
-Making minimum spend shouldn’t be a challenge or costly if you put your mind to it.
+Some creative thinking about your upcoming spending should yield plenty of ideas of ways to hit the minimum spend on your credit card, without spending money you otherwise would not.

 Making minimum spend should not be a challenge or costly if you put your mind to it and if you can absorb expenses from others and have them pay you back.

 Do you have any other tips to help meet a minimum spend requirement?
 Share in the comments below!